EveCharbie/YeadonModelGenerator/README.md

 # YeadonModelGenerator

 This project aims to approximate the anthropometric measurements from [Yeadon's model](https://doi.org/10.1016/0021-9290(90)90370-I) from pictures of the participant (4 pictures for generic model, 5 pictures for acrobatic specific model).
-The procedure proposed here has an error rate of ... (...%) on the center of mass position and ... (...%) on the inertia properties compared to the manual measurements.
+The procedure proposed here has an error rate of 7% on the 95 measurements from the Yeadon's model, ... (...%) on the center of mass position and ... (...%) on the inertia properties compared to the manual measurements.

 The suggested pipeline is composed of three steps:
 1) Taking the participant pictures using an Android application.